Manihellodjango/Face_recognition_based_Attendance/README.md

 # Installed Packages in this project
+Befor starting of the project install these softwares  in your system 1)First Install python in your system and then install below packages
-1)pip install Django
+2)pip install django
-2)pip install cmake
+3)pip install cmake
-3)pip install dlib
+4)pip install dlib
-4)pip install face-recognition
+5)pip install face-recognition
-5)pip install playsound
+6)pip install playsound
-6)pip install numpy
+7)pip install numpy
 8)pip install opencv-python

 # If you want to run this server
-Type Python manage.py runserver
+Type Python manage.py runserver to run the project